5 February 2020

 What does a desirable energy future look like for prosumer business models?

-First in a series of three international workshops to build a roadmap for mainstreaming prosumerism in the European energy system until 2050
+First in a series of four international workshops to build a roadmap for mainstreaming prosumerism in the European energy system until 2050

 The Horizon 2020 PROSEU project provides insights into the process of mainstreaming renewable energy prosumerism across Europe.
 To this end, it investigates issues related to finance and business models, policy and governance as well as technology.
 An important development at EU-level for such mainstreaming is the adoption of the Renewable Energy Directive (also called RED II), which is part of the Clean Energy for all Europeans package.
 Its aim it is to facilitate the transition away from fossil fuels towards cleaner energy and to deliver on the EU’s Paris Agreement commitments for reducing greenhouse gas emissions.
 Particularly interesting for PROSEU are two Articles on defining self-consumption as a right and on the protection of renewable energy communities and market disincentives.
 EU member states are required to implement this Directive by passing new national laws and regulations by June 2021, a process known as “transposition”.